 Fuel cell: The fuel cell produces some electricity by oxidation of hydrogen (stored in a reservoir) in an electrode coupled with the reduction of the oxygen (taken in the air) from a second electrode.
 The current generated powers an electric engine.

 Nevertheless, hydrogen mobility is still remaining in the experimental stage in France.
 Fourteen supply stations are currently operational[ii] and forty are financed for a commissioning in 2018[iii].
 One of the main obstacle to the massive deployment of this technology remains its cost, which is higher than the cost of conventional fuels.
-The average cost of a refueling station reaches approximately 1 million euros.
+The average cost of a refueling station reaches approximately 1.3 million euros.
 Moreover, to be profitable, the installation should have a utilization rate included between 60 and 70 % of its distribution capacities.
+A new process could see the light of day and lower the cost of a station to 950,000 euros.
 Furthermore, hydrogen vehicles for individuals have a cost twice as expensive as their equivalents vehicles propelled by thermal fuel, on average[iv].

 Bio-NGV, which is biomethane used as a fuel for vehicles, strengthens the ecological interest of natural gas in the transportation sector.
 This fuel reduces carbon dioxide emissions up to 80% in comparison with commonly used diesel[v].